ndemarch/radial-profile-utils/README.md

 -- sampe_data containes the images and galaxy name text file used for our jupyter notebook example 'sample_notebook.ipynb'.

--- radial_profile.py and radial_profile_utils.py contain the main function to create our radial profile (courtesy  Isaac Cheng @BearBearCodes
+-- radial_profile.py and radial_profile_utils.py contain the main functions to create our radial profile (credit: @BearBearCodes)
-)